dsa-ntc/handbook/docs/how-to-get-help.md

 Getting the help you need to answer a question, address an issue, or get unblocked can be difficult.
 This page offers some high-level indicators of where to go for certain kinds of help you may need.

+Please note: be mindful of what information you share in public communication channels when seeking help.
+Do not share developer keys or application secrets in Slack.
+Use an encrypted service for this and only share with other members that need them (when in doubt, ask a project [steward](./stewards.md).

 If you need help of a kind that this page does _not_ address, feel free to ask in the [#discussion](https://dsa-ntc.slack.com/channels/discussion) slack channel.
 Once you get the help you need, please update this page with information on how you resolved your issue by following the step in the [How to Contribute](./contributing.md) article to help others in the future!

 ## For new joiners